armostafizi/EvacuationModel/README.md

 ## Getting Started

-Clone this repo and open the .nlogo file with Netlogo 5.1.0.
-Do not attempt opening/translating this script to Netlogo 6.
+Clone this repo and open the .nlogo file with NetLogo 5.1.0.
+Do not attempt opening/translating this script to NetLogo 6.
 Some functionalities may be lost.

 ### Prerequisites

-You must have Netlogo 5.1.0.
+You must have NetLogo 5.1.0.

 ### Instructions

 Here is a brief instruction on how to run the model:

-1. Set the parameters on the left panel: immediate evacuation: if on, people start the evacuation right away.
+1. Set the parameters on the left panel:
+  Immediate evacuation: if on, people start the evacuation right away.
 If not, they start with a delay, coming from a Rayleigh distribution.
 The detailed explanation is documented [here](https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/bv73c493x) and [here](https://www.sciencedirect.com/science/article/pii/S0968090X15004106).

   Tsunami-case: the return interval of the tsunami.
 2500-year return interval is the most intensive tsunami model used with this model.

   R(1/2/3/4)-(Ver/Hor)Evac-(Car/Foot): the percentages of different evacuation mode categories.
 These should add up to 100.
 Evacuees can evacuate either by foot or by car to either a horizontal or a vertical evacuation shelter.

   Hc: critical inundation depth, used for estimating casualties.
 Normally 0.5m is suggested.
-This can relate to the resiliecncy of the population towards the inundation force.
+This can relate to the resiliency of the population towards the inundation force.

   Ped-speed, ped-sigma: the normal distribution parameters, used for random drawing of the walking speed of the evacuees.
-Normally walking speed ranges from 3 to 5 ft/s depending on dempgraphic and physical charactersistics of the evacuee.
+Normally walking speed ranges from 3 to 5 ft/s depending on demographic and physical characteristics of the evacuee.

   Max-speed, acceleration, deceleration, and alpha: Driving and car-following model parameters.
 Recommend values are 35, 5, 25, and 0.14 respectively.
 For detailed explanation on the car-following behavior, please refer [this](https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/bv73c493x) and [this](https://link.springer.com/article/10.1007/s11069-017-2927-y).